Mikea54/employee_management_system/README.txt

 Note: The dependencies.txt file contains all the required Python packages for this application.

 #### Initialize the Database Schema
-Apply the initial Alembic migration to create all tables:
+Apply the Alembic migrations to create or update all tables:
 ```bash
 alembic upgrade head
 ```
+Run this command whenever you pull new updates to apply the latest database migrations.

 ### 4. Application Configuration